Synopsis / Summary

 The example data consists of the same datasets described in option 1 but restricted to chromsome I.

-• First, click on the Shared Data dropdown menu and select Data Libraries.
-You will be brought to a page containing all of the data libraries available.
+.
+You will be brought to a page containing all of the data libraries available. - You want to select

-• You will need all of the datasets in the folder so you can click on the empty box in the list header (to the left of "Name").
+. - You will need all of the datasets in the folder so you can click on the empty box in the list header (to the left of "Name").
 This will select all of the datasets, shown by a check mark appearing next to each.

-• Finally, you can click on the house icon in the masthead to return to the Galaxy home screen.
+. - Finally, you can click on the house icon in the masthead to return to the Galaxy home screen.
 You should see that your newly-made history is active.

 Once you verify that you have two annotation files (one GFF3 and one FASTA) and two lists containing three FASTQ samples each, you're ready to move on to step 2.